 A good design agency will understand the importance of setting up an SEO infrastructure, incorporating mobility and organising content.
 Customers get an easy and enjoyable experience and you get more leads.
 Win-win.

 If customers are having to trawl through several pages to find one simple answer, they will click the dreaded ‘back’ button.
 That only means one thing: down drops your Google ranking.

 Let Google find you.
 Ditch the camouflage and give your customers the relevant and high quality information they want.
 Keep your web page simple, professional and welcoming.
 With the support of an agency, UX (User Experience) testing will help you to understand how customers use your website.

 Hopefully you found this article useful for the next step in improving your business.
 If you’re looking for a fresh start, you’ll be glad to know that Seed can help with all of the above, from building your brand to generating traffic to your website.
-Apply for our free Seed Health Check to get a bit more info on potentially working with us.
-If you have 60 seconds to spare, click the below link to answer 8 little questions, and we’ll do the rest!
+Just click below and apply for a free consultation!

 This article was developed and written by the team at Seed